lanrelawal2002/MediGuide-Africa/README.md

 * **Location-Based Services:** Integrate geolocation APIs to provide truly local healthcare resources based on the user's current location.
 * **Search Functionality:** Implement a search bar for diseases or symptoms to quickly find relevant information.
 * **Mobile Responsiveness (Advanced):** While basic responsiveness is included, a more dedicated mobile-first design approach could be adopted for optimal experience on all devices.
-* **Backend Integration:** Introduce a Node.js/Express.js backend (as per my familiarity) for handling user data storage (e.g., historical BMI records), managing dynamic content, or implementing more complex server-side logic.
+* **Backend Integration:** Introduce a Node.js/Express.js backend for handling user data storage (e.g., historical BMI records), managing dynamic content, or implementing more complex server-side logic.
 * **Accessibility Enhancements:** Further optimize for users with disabilities (e.g., screen reader compatibility, keyboard navigation).